 In the realm of wealth management, there are numerous misconceptions, especially regarding the topic of the balance sheet of an independent wealth manager.
 Here are some clarifications:

-🏦 Where Are Clients’ Funds Held?
 Firstly, it’s vital to understand that clients’ funds are never directly held by the wealth manager.
 They are deposited with a meticulously selected custodian bank.
-This important fact means that it’s not the financial soundness of the wealth manager that should be our primary concern but that of the custodian bank.
+This important fact means that theย financial soundnessย of the custodian bank should be our primary concern, not that of the wealth manager.

 Source: LinkedIn